 A: As part of our commitment to providing as much information to students as possible, in addition to this student wellbeing section of our Student Information Hub, we also have dedicated sections relating to learning and teaching, digital skills support and specific information for our research students.
 Check these pages out to find out more about what you can expect at UWS and what support is available to you.

 If you’re experiencing worries about your academic work your Personal Tutor or Year Leader is an excellent point of contact.
 They can give you practical advice, talk you through your options and explain the different support services available to you.

 The Get Study Ready Resource which has been developed by the UWS Academic Skills team will also help you feel prepared for your studies.
 The resource has practical advice for getting set up for hybrid learning along with a range of tools, techniques and tips for study success.

-Q: I’m not on campus as often as usual this term.
+Q: I’m not on campus as often as I normally would be.
 Can I still access free sanitary products?

 A: The University normally provides access to a range of free sanitary products on all of our campuses.
 You can find out more about this here and can rest assured that we are working hard to continue to deliver this in the current climate and you will still find supplies in the usual washrooms, and at The Hub on Lanarkshire and Paisley campuses.

 We understand that the current climate might mean that you are not attending the campus as often as you normally would.
 To combat this, we will be making larger packs of products available in key areas across the campus.
 You will be able to take what you need to last you.

 If you are staying in UWS Residences, you will also be able to access supplies within the residences and can ask the Res Life Team about this.

 Reusable/sustainable products, such as menstrual cups and reusable pads, are also available through the Students’ Union.
 You should contact email@example.com to request these types of products or to ask any questions you might have about them.
 While access to the campuses is limited, we can work with you to make arrangements for accessing these products.